FIWARE/tutorials.NGSI-LD/docs/subscriptions.md

 #### Subscription Payload:

-When a `low-stock-farm001-ngsiv2` event is fired, the response is a normalzed NGSI-v2 payload as shown:
+When a `low-stock-farm001-ngsiv2` event is fired, the response is a normalized NGSI-v2 payload as shown:

 ```json
 {